Alfresco/acs-packaging/docs/direct-access-urls.md

 ## Performance and scalability
-Each call to one of the new `.../request-direct-access-url` Alfresco REST endpoints results in the creation of a new (and separate) pre-signed URL for an AWS S3 object.
+Each call to one of the new `.../request-direct-access-url` Alfresco REST endpoints results in the creation of a new (and separate) pre-signed URL for an AWS S3 / Azure Blob object.

-The generation of a pre-signed URL is a purely AWS SDK **client-side operation** - meaning the URL is generated (&signed) locally in the Alfresco JVM, without any communication with AWS (no I/O).
+The generation of a pre-signed URL is a purely AWS/Azure (TBC) SDK **client-side operation** - meaning the URL is generated (&signed) locally in the Alfresco JVM, without any communication with AWS (no I/O).

-The Direct Access URL generation is a fairly simple and quick operation, not particularly computation-intensive (though it does involve a small cryptographic operation - the generated URLs are signed with the AWS credentials).
+The Direct Access URL generation is a fairly simple and quick operation, not particularly computation-intensive (though it does involve a small cryptographic operation - the generated URLs are signed with the AWS/Azure credentials).

 It’s best if client applications request a DAU right before the actual download operation, or only after the intention of using the DAU is certain.